telerik/ajax-docs/controls/multicolumncombobox/troubleshooting/known-issues.md

 ## Failed to Created Designer

+>note  **R2 2019** release introduces the Design-time for the RadMultiColumnComboBox control.
+The issue is present only in earlier versions.
+>

 RadMultiColumnComboBox does not support design-time at the moment.

 When you open the Design-time surface of Visual Studio, RadMultiColumnComboBox instances will not render and will throw the `Failed to create designer` error.